CollapseLauncher/SharpHDiffPatch.Core/README.md

 ### Sidenotes:
 - **[1]** SIMD-based RLE Addition is not supported
 - **[2]** ZStandard decompression uses managed-port instead.
 This applies for any **non .NET Core TFMs** and **any platform other than:** **Linux x64/arm64** and **Windows x64/arm64**.
-- **[3]** For .NET 11 or above, the built-in ZStandard decompression stream will be used instead.
+- **[3]** For .NET 11 or above, the built-in `ZstandardStream` will be used for decompression instead.
 This should be supported for any platform (including Android, Windows, Linux, macOS, iOS, etc.)

 # Usage Examples
 ## A. Basic Patching Usage with Progress Output